Full-time undergraduate (4 years with placement)

 Veterinary nursing is a rewarding career with lots of opportunities to work independently or for specialising.
 As veterinary nurses continue to take on more responsibilities, they’re becoming more in demand and so employment prospects are very good.

-As a qualified veterinary nurse, you’ll work alongside vets to look after animals – from domestic pets to farm animals.
-You might even work in a zoo.
+As a qualified veterinary nurse, you’ll work alongside vets to look after and treat domestic animals.
 You’ll help provide expert care for sick animals and to prevent diseases and conditions.
 You’ll be able to carry out diagnostic tests, apply medical treatments and even perform minor surgical procedures under supervision.

-Besides working in a veterinary practice, you could get a job in a laboratory, university, research establishment, zoo or wildlife park, pharmaceutical company, charity or kennels.
+You'll also learn a lot of biology in Anglia Ruskin labs.
+This means that besides working in a veterinary practice, you could also consider a career in a laboratory, university, research establishment, zoo or wildlife park, pharmaceutical company, charity or kennels.

 As you progress in your career, you could take on extra responsibilities like supervising other staff, looking after animal hospital wards, practice management and teaching or training other staff.